Influencer Agreements: Everything You Need To Know

 Both social media influencers and brands have a lot invested in influencer marketing collaborations, and influencers agreements serve to protect the interests of all parties, define ownership and usage rights of materials, and clarify campaign expectations.
 As recent legal actions by the U.S. Federal Trade Commission (i.e. FTC, the governing body that protects consumers from deceptive advertising and unfair business practices) illustrates, crafting an airtight influencer agreement complete with the requisite FTC stipulations can be largely helpful to both digital influencers (e.g. YouTubers, Instagrammers, Viners, Snapchatters, bloggers), content creators, audiences, and brands.

 A Note On Federal Trade Commission (FTC) Disclosure

 While there may be some ambiguity in what constitutes as adequate disclosure, Federal Trade Commission Endorsement Guides clearly state that disclosures should be clear, unambiguous, and visible to all consumers.
-According to federal guidelines, hashtags like #Promotion, #Contest, #Sweepstakes, #Ad, #Spon, and #Sponsored are all acceptable ways to label sponsored content, but to avoid legal complication, brands need to be explicit in telling influencers exactly how to properly disclose advertisements or brand/brand sponsored marketing material.
+According to federal guidelines, hashtags like #ad and #sponsored are acceptable ways to label sponsored content, but to avoid legal complication, brands need to be explicit in telling influencers exactly how to properly disclose advertisements or brand/brand sponsored marketing material.

 For more information on the Federal Trade Commission's guidelines regarding influencer marketing campaigns, see our article here.